-Can a landlord deny my emotional support animal?
+- lll.
+Can a landlord deny an emotional support animal?
 Or offer an alternative housing?

 Even though the law does not allow a landlord to deny your request of housing your ESA, there are fair chances that they would do it.
 One of the main reasons could be that they are not aware of the law otherwise, if no valid reasons are present, your landlord cannot deny your ESA.
 If he does, you can file a complaint against him according to the law.

 To deny, the landlord must have strong reasons.
 These reasons include that your animal is wild and a cause of disturbance for the neighborhood and other tenants.
 In such a case, your landlord has all the rights to demand eviction.

 Besides, your landlord can also offer an alternative suitable accommodation like proposing another animal or any other housing arrangements.
 However, accepting or rejecting the option is totally on you and you can deny it if you do not find it suitable.

 - lV.
 Can my landlord charge a pet deposit for my emotional support animal?

 While it is quite common for landlords to charge deposit or pet fees from the tenants with pets, it is important to understand that an ESA is not a pet and this is why the pet fees do not apply to them.
 However, if your ESA causes any damage to the housing or the nearby areas, then you will be liable to pay for repairs.

 - V. Does FHA apply to campus residence also?

 Luckily, yes.
 The Fair Housing Act covers the housing and residence in campus residence also.
 According to the law, if any student is suffering from any emotional or mental incapabilities then he or she can request to live with his or her emotional support animal.